bhuvan-raj/Docker-Zero-to-Hero/Readme.md

     • A registry can be hosted on your own infrastructure or a cloud provider.
     • Docker Hub is the default public registry for Docker images.
     • Docker images are stored as repositories in the registry.
+    - **Public vs. Private:** Registries can be public, meaning anyone can access and pull images, or private, which requires authentication.
+Private registries are crucial for organizations to securely store their proprietary or sensitive application images without exposing them to the public.

 ## Docker Hub
 Docker Hub is the default public Docker registry provided by Docker Inc. It is a cloud-based repository where you can store and share Docker images.
 It is the largest collection of Docker images in the world and is widely used by developers to find and use pre-built images.
     • Docker Hub is free for public repositories (private repositories require a paid account).
     • It contains images for popular software, frameworks, and tools that can be pulled and used easily.
     • You can create your own Docker Hub account to manage personal repositories.
+    • On Docker Hub, images are organized into repositories.
+Each repository can contain multiple versions of an image, identified by tags (e.g., my-image:latest, my-image:1.0).
+This system allows for version control and easy retrieval of specific image versions.

 ## Docker Daemon vs Docker Engine
 ## Docker Daemon